-- 6.6.5.3.4.5.1 The large packaging shall not exhibit any damage liable to affect safety during carriage.
+- 6.6.5.3.4.5 Criteria for passing the test - 6.6.5.3.4.5.1 The large packaging shall not exhibit any damage liable to affect safety during carriage.
 There shall be no leakage of the filling substance from inner packaging(s) or article(s). - 6.6.5.3.4.5.2 No rupture is permitted in large packagings for articles of Class 1 which would permit the spillage of loose explosive substances or articles from the large packaging. - 6.6.5.3.4.5.3 Where a large packaging undergoes a drop test, the sample passes the test if the entire contents are retained even if the closure is no longer sift-proof.